Red Cell Count (RBC) Testing

 The average Red Cell Count result is 4.8 x10^12/L

 Note what is normal for you may differ for your age and gender.

-Women tend to have lower Red Cell Count in their blood than men.
+Women tend to report higher red cell count blood levels in their blood than men.

-As many as one in twelve women tested have low levels of Red Cell Count
+As many as one in fourteen women tested have high levels of Red Cell Count

 of people have Red Cell Count blood levels in the normal range.
 Do you?